Summer 2016 tariff just reduced to £799 per week stay. Previously listed as £899 per week, a saving of £100.

 Looking for that really special holiday home?
-Maes Gwynedd has it all including a ground floor bedroom, ideal for guests with restricted mobility.
+Maes Gwynedd truly has it all including a ground floor bedroom, ideal for guests with restricted mobility.

 Not only is this a gorgeous, spacious, period detached house, inc FREE WIFI, presented in a very stylish shabby chic finish, but it sits high above the open countryside, with uninterrupted views towards the coast and the beautiful Snowdonia countryside.
 Uninterrupted sea & mountain views to enjoy and miles of unspoilt sandy beaches nearby?

 From the lounge & all the bedrooms, plus the decked terrace you can watch the waves roll in and experience spectacular sunsets over the bay.
 With our west facing holiday home, you could be soaking up the sun all day long then enjoying dining Al-Fresco on our lovely terrace while watching the sun set over Cardigan Bay, with the mountains as a backdrop.

 Our stunning period house has it all.
 Newly refurbished, but retaining many original features and furnished to a very high standard, Maes Gwynedd has all the comforts of modern living and a lot more besides.
 Heating is oil fired central heating and we have secondary double glazing.

 Comfortably sleeping 8-10 guests, plus a baby, our holiday home is spread over two floors and is spacious enough to accommodate the whole family.